isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Overview.md

 | -------- | -------- |
 | Director-General, National Climate Change Secretariat | Director of environment, Ministry of Environment, Science, Technology and Innovation |

-Singapore Ghana

 The Joint Committee’s role includes:
- Provide decision-making recommendations to the countries for topics such as guidance on processes, environmental integrity, share of proceeds and registry arrangements
+* Provide decision-making recommendations to the countries for topics such as guidance on processes, environmental integrity, share of proceeds and registry arrangements
- Establish rules and guidelines for project proponents to ease participation  Review the IA and its annexes as required
+* Establish rules and guidelines for project proponents to ease participation
+* Review the IA and its annexes as required
- Consider potential cooperation areas
+* Consider potential cooperation areas
- Facilitate information exchange
+* Facilitate information exchange
- Discuss any questions and perform other functions related to the IA More details can be found in Article XX of the Implementation Agreement and Annex C.
+* Discuss any questions and perform other functions related to the IA More details can be found in Article 6 of the Implementation Agreement and Annex C.